leoshimo/vrs/README.md

 `'((:os/process :pid 10) (:os/process :pid 20))` with `C-c C-v`; selecting the second
 entry leaves `'(:os/process :pid 20)` in the buffer. `vrs-choose-field` can then retain `20`.
 Lists and symbols receive the quote needed to evaluate as literal data; strings retain their escaping.
-Repeated labels have distinct numbered choices with their source values shown alongside them.
+Value and argument choices show the full Lyric value, with a row number to distinguish duplicates.
+Field choices show the key alongside its value.
 Opaque values such as runtime references and functions cannot be retained as source.

 The function browser searches names, signatures, services, and documentation of